-State lawmakers have asked Harford County to halt development of a townhouse community in Joppatowne that an Ahmadi Muslim group promoted as being built for members of the sect.
+State lawmakers have asked Harford County to halt development of a townhouse community in Joppatowne townhouse that an Ahmadi Muslim group advertised as being built for members of the sect.

 In a letter to County Executive Barry Glassman this month, Republican Dels.
 Rick Impallaria, Kathy Szeliga and Pat McDonough urged the county to stop issuing permits for the homes — which are already being built along the Gunpowder River — "until a full investigation has been completed."